astropy/astropy/docs/development/pd/contributing_codebase.rst

 With custom types and inference this is not always possible so exceptions are made, but every effort should be exhausted to avoid ``cast`` before going down such paths.

-pandas-specific types
+astropy-specific types
 ~~~~~~~~~~~~~~~~~~~~~

-Commonly used types specific to pandas will appear in `pandas._typing <https://github.com/astropy/astropy/blob/main/pandas/_typing.py>`_ and you should use these where applicable.
-This module is private for now but ultimately this should be exposed to third party libraries who want to implement type checking against pandas.
+Commonly used types specific to astropy will appear in `astropy._typing <https://github.com/astropy/astropy/blob/main/astropy/_typing.py>`_ and you should use these where applicable.
+This module is private for now but ultimately this should be exposed to third party libraries who want to implement type checking against astropy.

-For example, quite a few functions in pandas accept a ``dtype`` argument.
-This can be expressed as a string like ``"object"``, a ``numpy.dtype`` like ``np.int64`` or even a pandas ``ExtensionDtype`` like ``pd.CategoricalDtype``.
-Rather than burden the user with having to constantly annotate all of those options, this can simply be imported and reused from the pandas._typing module
+For example, quite a few functions in astropy accept a ``dtype`` argument.
+This can be expressed as a string like ``"object"``, a ``numpy.dtype`` like ``np.int64`` or even a astropy ``ExtensionDtype`` like ``pd.CategoricalDtype``.
+Rather than burden the user with having to constantly annotate all of those options, this can simply be imported and reused from the astropy._typing module

 .. code-block:: python

-   from pandas._typing import Dtype
+   from astropy._typing import Dtype

    def as_type(dtype: Dtype) -> ...:
        ...